jpverkamp/blog/content/programming/libraries/2015-01-29-ios-backup-apps.md

     (* (expt 256 (- (bytes-length b*) i 1)) b)))
 ```

 Cool.
 That means that all that's left is reading strings.
 Luckily, they have a nice format.
-Rather than {{< wikipedia "null terminated strings" >}} a la C/C++, they store first the length of the string (as a `uint16`) and then that many bytes.
+Rather than [[wiki:null terminated strings]]() a la C/C++, they store first the length of the string (as a `uint16`) and then that many bytes.
 There are two caveats though:

 * If the size is maxed (`#xFFFF`), it's actually empty